grafana/agent/docs/configuration-reference.md

 A reload-only HTTP server can be started to safely reload the system.
 To start this, provide `--reload-addr` and `--reload-port` as command line flags.
 `reload-port` must be set to a non-zero port to launch the reload server.
+The reload server is currently HTTP-only and supports no other options; it does not read any values from the `server` block in the config file.

 While `/-/reload` is enabled on the primary HTTP server, it is not recommended to use it, since changing the HTTP server configuration will cause it to